-Kerri-Lee Mayland is an anchor at NBC Connecticut.
-You can watch her weekdays at 11 a.m. and at 4 p.m. and 5:30 p.m. alongside co-anchor Kevin Nathan.
+Kerri-Lee Mayland is a multiple Emmy Award-winning anchor at NBC Connecticut.
+You can watch her weekdays solo at 11 a.m. and at 4 p.m. and 5:30 p.m. alongside co-anchor Kevin Nathan.